Virtual data room for features hero.

 Ignoring analytics

 The analytics are there for a reason.
-If an investor spent 2 seconds on your financials, something is wrong.
+If a viewer spent 2 seconds on your financials, something is wrong.
 If they keep returning to one specific document, that tells you what's driving their decision.
 Read the data before every follow-up call.

 No notification setup

-Real-time notifications let you follow up when an investor is actively engaged - not two weeks later when they've moved on.
+Real-time notifications let you follow up when a viewer is actively engaged - not two weeks later when they've moved on.
 Turn them on.

 Ellty cta data room2.